FlaxEngine/FlaxDocs/manual/scripting/events.md

 ### Events in Editor

 Flax does not invoke any script events during `edit-time` (when the scene is loaded and user modifies it) except **OnDebugDraw** and **OnDebugDrawSelected**.
 Only when in-build play mode starts the actual game logic is being simulated.
 However, if the game script wants to receive events during editing it can be marked with `[ExecuteInEditMode]` attribute.
 Then all events will be called normally.

+### Order

+Script events invocation order depends on the event type.
+Gameplay logic events (update, fixed update and debug drawing) are called in non-stable order so gameplay logic should not depend on it.
+Initialization events (awake, enable, start) and deinitialization events (disable, destroy) are always called for the parent objects first, then deeper into a hierarchy.
+This means that script in parent actor can query the child actors' objects and scripts but they might not be initialized yet.

+However, you can still use initialization events to add new objects as child actors/scripts because Flax will invoke initialization for them when required.

+All script events are called when a script is already deserialized and has valid data ready to use.